Bognor Regis: Culture and community

-Culture

-Birdman of Bognor

 The International Bognor Birdman is an annual competition for human-powered 'flying' machines held each summer on Bognor Regis Pier.
-Contestants launch themselves from the end of the Grade II listed pier, a prize being awarded to the one who glides the furthest distance.
+Contestants launch themselves from the end of the pier, a prize being awarded to the one who glides the furthest distance.
 Rarely taken completely seriously, the event provides competitors with an opportunity to construct improbable machines complete with outlandish dress, and is viewed as a display of British eccentricity.
 The spectacle draws a sizeable crowd in addition to the local media.
 Inaugurated in nearby Selsey in 1971, the Birdman transferred to Bognor in 1978 when it had outgrown its original location.
 Competitors have included Richard Branson.

 The Birdman Event of 2008 was transferred to Worthing after 60 ft of the pier had been removed by the owners due to storm damage in March 2008.
-This meant that there were question marks over the possible safety of the contestants landing in shallower water.
-The shortened pier was judged safe for the event in 2010, and the event subsequently returned to Bognor.
+This meant that there were questions over the safety of contestants landing in shallower water.
+The shortened pier was judged safe for the event in 2010, which returned to Bognor.